Financials at Your Fingertips: Crafting the Right Credit Request

 Frequently Asked Questions

-Risk appetite in refers to the level of risk a business is willing to accept in pursuit of it goals.
+Risk appetite defines the level of risk a business is willing to accept in pursuit of its goals.

 Are audited financial statements required?

-Audited statements are preferred as they have been reviewed by an independent third party for accuracy.
-However, depending on the credit amount and risk, unaudited statements might be accepted.
+Audited statements are preferred, as they are independently verified.
+However, depending on exposure and risk, unaudited statements may be acceptable.